Program Testimonials

 My students love learning about the garden.
 They seem very interested in what is being taught to them.
 I have a few students who I know garden at home, and give me beautiful flowers weekly.
 I also know that my students love participating in creating delicious food from the garden.
 So much so that they include their families in recreating the garden food at home.
 Last week, Ms. O taught an amazing lesson.
 She taught the class about salsa and how to make it using fresh ingredients from the garden.
 All of my students raved for the entire week about the lesson.
 We created a challenge for the students to make the recipe at home.
 Many of them did, and emailed pictures that very night.
 The following days I received many pictures of my students' homemade salsa.
 I had two students bring me their salsa to try, and even received a birthday gift of homemade salsa from a student.
 This lesson was a great success!
 They all gained the skill of making homemade salsa, and learned that the ingredients can come right from their backyards.

--Ms. Morgan, Temple Hill Academy, Newburgh
+- Ms. Morgan, Teacher, Temple Hill Academy, Newburgh